cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence-service.md

 We also made plans to amend the functionality of the service to allow for both a text and an email to be sent if the user provides both

-SHOW IMAGES OF allowing users to opt in from the done screen
+!!!SHOW IMAGES OF allowing users to opt in from the done screen

 <section class="portfolio-images">